mtxrii/Chain-API/README.md

 ![](https://spheregen.com/wp-content/uploads/2019/04/blockchain.png)

-A blockchain is essentially just a series of blocks, or nodes.
+A [blockchain](https://en.wikipedia.org/wiki/Blockchain#Structure) is essentially just a series of blocks, or nodes.
 Each node contains an id, a timestamp, and a hash of the previous node, along with whatever data you store in it.
 Conventionally, every x entries to a block, or every predetermied time interval, the block is sealed.
 A hash for everything in this block is then generated, which is stored in the next block.
 This way every block contains a hash of the previous one, so if any alterations are made to the data in one block, that block's hash would need to be re-evaluated, changing the hash of the next block, and every block after that.
 So the validity of the information in the blocks after the most recent one can be easily verified.

+Most large scale blockchains are decentralized, with each contributor having a local copy of the constantly-updated chain.
+However this API is only meant to be used for blockchains local to one runtime.

+## Usage